 Although it's not the most spectacular looking monastery, Hemis monastery is the largest and richest Buddhist monastery in the Ladakh region.
 The monastery existed before the 11th century but was reestablished in India in 1652.
 It houses a famous collection of ancient statues, sacred thangkas, and various other artifacts.
 During the tourist season, it's possible to stay at the monastery and participate in the Hemis Spiritual Retreat run by the monks.
 Simple accommodations and food are provided.
 Some villagers also offer homestay accommodations to visitors.

 - Location: Nearly 50 kilometers southeast of Leh, just off the Leh-Manali Highway, in the village of Hemis.
 The high altitude Hemis National Park is close by.

-- Don't Miss: the annual Hemis Festival, held in June/July each year, with its captivating masked dance.
+- Don't Miss: the annual Hemis Festival, held in June or July each year, with its captivating masked dance.